vix993/shakemon/README.md

 The repository containing the front end of this app can be acessed here: https://github.com/vix993/shakemon-front

+To run the whole project:
+- `docker-compose up`

-You can run it with the following commands:
+You can run the backend by itself too:
 - `docker build . -t shakemon_api`
 - `docker run -p 8080:8080 -d shakemon_api`